D. Rogers

-D. Rogers is an Australian musician based in Melbourne.
+Dave Rogers, known professionally as D. Rogers, is an Australian musician based in Melbourne.
 He was a member of Klinger until he left in 2003 and moved to Japan.
 While in Japan, working as an English teacher, he recorded two albums, the first being a friends-only release.
 He returned to Australia in 2007 and recorded a third solo album.